hashicorp/terraform/website/source/docs/providers/azurerm/index.html.markdown

 Azure requires that an application is added to Azure Active Directory to generate the `client_id`, `client_secret`, and `tenant_id` needed by Terraform (`subscription_id` can be recovered from your Azure account details).

 There are two high-level tasks to complete.
 The first is to create an App Registration with Azure Active Directory.
-You can do this in either the New ARM portal (http://portal.azure.com) or the older 'Classic' portal (http://manage.windowsazure.com).
+You can do this in either [the New ARM portal](https://portal.azure.com) or [the older 'Classic' portal](https://manage.windowsazure.com).

 The second task is to grant permissions for the Application Registration in your Subscription.